ayoubmouhib/sysaudit/README.md

 ## 📂 Project Structure

 ```
-sysaudit/
-├── sysaudit.py       # Main script — all logic lives here (single-file CLI tool)
-├── README.md         # You are here
+Automation/
+├── sysaudit.py           # Local audit engine with YAML config support
+├── fleetaudit.py         # SSH-based fleet wrapper that pushes the audit script to remote hosts
+├── auditor_config.yaml   # Example YAML targets and rules for multi-scope audits
+├── hosts.txt             # Inventory of remote hosts for fleet mode
+├── fleet_report.json     # Generated aggregate report from a fleet run
-└── requirements.txt  # psutil
+├── requirements.txt      # Runtime dependencies: psutil and PyYAML
+└── README.md             # Project documentation
 ```

 ---

 ## 🧠 Design Decisions & Trade-offs

 - **Single-file script over a package:** at this scope, one file is easier to read, review, and deploy (just `scp` it to a server) than a multi-module package.
-This will change if the tool grows plugin-style checks.
-- **`Path.rglob` over `os.walk`:** more Pythonic and readable, at the cost of slightly less control over traversal (e.g., can't easily prune directories mid-walk the way `os.walk` allows).
-Acceptable trade-off for an audit tool run on bounded directories.
+This remains true for now, though the fleet wrapper is intentionally separate for SSH orchestration.
+- **YAML-driven target definitions over hard-coded CLI-only paths:** this makes the tool more flexible for scoped audits, especially across developer repos and extension directories.
-- **Silent `continue` on `PermissionError`:** scanning `/` as a non-root user *will* hit directories you can't read.
-Skipping them (rather than crashing) keeps the audit useful, though it means the report reflects "what I could see," not "the whole truth."
-This is called out here so it's not a silent blind spot.
+- **Silent `continue` on `PermissionError`:** scanning directories as a non-root user can hit access-restricted paths.
+Skipping them keeps the audit useful, though it means the report reflects what the current account could inspect.
+- **Default exclusions for noisy paths:** the permission scan now skips common directories such as `.git`, `node_modules`, and caches by default to reduce noise and keep the report focused.
 - **`cpu_percent` on first call:** `psutil.process_iter` with `cpu_percent` in the attribute list returns `0.0` (or `None`) on the very first sample for each process, since CPU% requires two measurements over an interval.
 This is a known `psutil` quirk — good enough for a snapshot tool, but worth knowing if the numbers look suspiciously low on a fresh run.

 ---